 Here are two reasons why your concrete basement floor may not be sitting on top of your footer:

 - The original concrete basement floor (slab) suffers from uneven thicknesses.
 The floor is thinner on the footer than in the center of the basement.
 Most of the floor weight will be in the center of the basement.
 The lack of continuity in floor thickness will cause the concrete to sink in the center.
 The basement floor will crack along the footing.

-- Some waterproofing systems require the complete removal of a basement concrete floor along the footer.
+- Some waterproofing systems require completely removing a basement concrete floor along the footer.

 We witnessed many compromised basement floors, especially the ones removed by other contractors.
 Unfortunately, many homeowners are not aware of the structural integrity issue.
 Sometimes they end up with a situation that returns the original water on the floor problem, but one that comprises the entire foundation of the house.

 Hiring the wrong waterproofing company can be a costly mistake.

 We have a solution to recover from the missing concrete floor on top of your foundation’s footer.
 The answer is “Mechanical Spacers.”